greg-raven/grus/_posts/2024-05-25-end-child-labor.md

 - E-Verify
 ---

-It troubles me that child migrant labor abuse is still rampant despite the exposure of this nationwide problem by the New York Times in the Fall of 2023.
+It troubles me that child migrant labor abuse is still rampant despite the exposure of this nationwide problem by *The New York Times* in the Fall of 2023.

 H.R.
 2, the Secure the Border Act, includes E-Verify and loophole closures on migrant child releases to end this abuse.